Jwkent1973/Jonathan-s-Custom-Daigaku-Gurashi-Students/README.md

 # Jonathan-s-Custom-Daigaku-Gurashi-Students

-Decided to just make my own little repository of the custom students I made.
-File names will start with the version number they will work with..
-For a whole lot more students, Please check out Arbiter1223's Repository that has way more students to try.
+Decided to just make my own little repository for the custom students I have made for the game.
+While the file names will start with the version number they will work with.
+I will keep the files for the latest version (Currently v0.41) in the top level of this repository.
+If you have an older version of the game, please check out the subfolders above.

+These are just a very few students I have made for the game.
+But there are a lot more elsewhere.
+I would reccomend checking out Arbiter1223's Repository.
+It is really a great collection.
+There are many students to choose from over there.
+I'm curious to see how my Hinata would get along with them.

 https://github.com/Arbiter1223/Daigaku-Gurashi-Custom-Students